Azure Analysis Services scale-out

 Scale-out does not increase the amount of available memory for your server.
 To increase memory, you need to upgrade your plan.

 The number of query replicas you can configure are limited by the region your server is in.
-The following limits apply:
+To learn more, see Availability by region.

 Monitor QPU usage

 To determine if scale-out for your server is necessary, monitor your server in Azure portal by using Metrics.
 If your QPU regularly maxes out, it means the number of queries against your models is exceeding the QPU limit for your plan.
 The Query pool job queue length metric also increases when the number of queries in the query thread pool queue exceeds available QPU.
 To learn more, see Monitor server metrics.